ojaffe/TruthfulQA-Finetuning/README.md

-Efficiently finetune GPT-2 on TruthfulQA with a single GPU.
+Efficient finetuning of GPT-2 models on TruthfulQA with a single GPU, using [LoRA](https://arxiv.org/abs/2106.09685) and eight bit quantization.
+We finetune a judge to classify whether a question is answered truthfully or not.
 Uses [wandb](https://wandb.ai/) to log results.

-Results on AWS g5.xlarge instance with batch size of one.
+Results on the AWS g5.xlarge instance with batch size of one:

 Model | Original | New |
 | --- | --- | --- |